drpsyko101/MotorTownMods/docs/LuaHttpServer/PropertyManagement.md

 #### POST `/houses/spawn`

 Spawn a house plot for sale.
 Returns a `201` status if the plot successfully spawned.
 Can be despawned using POST `/assets/despawn` with the resulting GUID.
+The house can only be purchased if the corresponding house GUID and dataset exists in the `MotorTown/Content/DataAsset/Houses.uasset` data table.

 <details>
 <summary>Request body:</summary>